-No child should be left in school prior to 9.00 a.m. by minibus passenger assistants or parent carers unless by prior arrangement with the Headteacher.
+No pupil should be left in school prior to 9.00 a.m. by minibus passenger assistants or parent carers unless by prior arrangement with the Headteacher.
 Usually school staff are not available until this time, because of the daily staff briefing.

-During morning playtimes, a designated member of teaching staff will patrol the areas of school where children play.
+During morning break times, a designated member of teaching staff will patrol the areas of school where pupils are taking breaks.
 These rotas and replacement staff are organised by the School Business Manager.

-During dinner time most teaching assistants are on duty assisting with feeding, and many teachers perform a voluntary supervisory role during the meal time.
-Children's'

-Superintendents assume responsibility from the end of the meal until afternoon school starts at 1.30pm.
+During dinner time most Teaching Assistants are on duty assisting with feeding, and many Teachers perform a voluntary supervisory role during the meal time.
+Superintendents and Teaching Assistants assume responsibility from the end of the meal until afternoon school starts at 1.30pm.

-The Headteacher, Deputy Head teacher or Assistant Head teachers are "on call" during this time and other members of staff will assist in an emergency should this be necessary at this time.
-A bell rings at 1.25pm to indicate to children and staff that the lesson is about to begin.
-Teaching staff assume responsibility for the children at 1.30pm but are expected to vacate the staff room by 1.25pm to facilitate this.
+The Headteacher, Deputy Headteacher or Assistant Headteachers are 'on call' during this time and other members of staff will assist in an emergency should this be necessary at this time.
+Teaching staff assume responsibility for the pupils at 1.30pm but are expected to vacate the staff room by 1.25pm to facilitate this.

-When the bell for the end of afternoon school rings then children are either ushered into the hall or wait in their respective classes for their minibus passenger assistants or parent carers to collect them.
-The passenger assistants assume responsibility for the children embarking the buses (and disembarking the buses in the mornings) and on the journeys to and from school.
+At the end of the afternoon pupils are either ushered into the hall or wait in their respective classes for their minibus passenger assistants or parent carers to collect them.
+The passenger assistants assume responsibility for the pupils embarking the buses (and disembarking the buses in the mornings) and on the journeys to and from school.
 Teaching staff are on duty in the hall each afternoon, in classrooms, in Early Years and at the main entrance.